-- 19. The undertaking shall describe its policies that address the management of its material impacts on own workforce, as well as associated material risks and opportunities; and provide a summary of the content of the policies. - 20.
-The objective of this Disclosure Requirement is to enable an understanding of the extent to which the undertaking has policies that address the identification, assessment, management and/or remediation of material impacts on the undertaking's own workforce specifically, as well as policies that cover material impacts, risks and opportunities related to own workforce. - 21.
-The disclosure required by paragraph 19 shall contain summarised information on the undertaking's policies that address the management of its material impacts, risks and opportunities related to its own workers (as required by ESRS 2 DC-P Policies adopted to manage material sustainability matters).
-In addition, the undertaking shall specify if such policies cover specific groups or all of its own workers. - 22.
-The undertaking shall describe its human rights policy commitments that are relevant to its own workforce, including those processes and mechanisms to monitor compliance with the UN Global Compact principles and the OECD Guidelines for Multinational enterprises.
-In its disclosure it shall focus on those matters that are material, as well as its general approach to, in relation to: - (a) respect for the human rights, including labour rights, of its own workers; - (b) engagement with affected stakeholders; and - (c) measures to provide and/or enable remedy for human rights impacts. - 23.
-The undertaking shall disclose whether and how its policies with regard to its own workers are aligned with internationally recognised standards relevant to its own workers, including the United Nations (UN) Guiding Principles on Business and Human Rights. - 24.
-The undertaking shall also state whether its policies in relation to its own workers explicitly address trafficking in human beings, forced or compulsory labour and child labour.
-It shall also state whether the undertaking has a workplace accident prevention policy or management system. - 25.
-The undertaking shall disclose: - (a) whether it has specific policies aimed at the elimination of discrimination, including harassment, promoting equal opportunities and other ways to advance diversity and inclusion;
+- 20. The undertaking shall describe its policies that address the management of its material impacts on own workforce, as well as associated material risks and opportunities; and provide a summary of the content of the policies. - 21.
+The objective of this Disclosure Requirement is to allow an understanding of the extent to which the undertaking has policies that address the identification, assessment, management and/or remediation of material impacts on the undertaking's own workforce specifically, as well as policies that cover material impacts, risks and opportunities related to own workforce. - 22.
+The disclosure required by paragraph 20 shall contain the summarised information on the undertaking's implemented policies to manage its material impacts, risks and opportunities related to own workers (as required by ESRS 2 CCR 1 On policies adopted to manage material sustainability matters).
+In addition, the undertaking shall specify if such policies cover specific groups or all own workers. - 23.
+The undertaking shall describe its human rights policy commitments2 that are relevant to own workforce, including those processes and mechanisms to monitor compliance with the UN Global Compact principles and the OECD Guidelines for Multinational enterprises.
+In its disclosure it shall focus on those matters that are material, as well as its general approach to, in relation to 3: - (a) respect for the human rights, including labour rights, of own workers; - (b) engagement with affected stakeholders; and - (c) measures to provide and/or enable remedy for human rights impacts.